-During the year, the Group was successful in negotiating a sublet of two venues, which were previously included in the closed store provision.
+In 2021 the Group was successful in negotiating the sublet of two venues, which were previously included in the closed store provision.
 The release from the closed store provision for these sites was in excess of the addition to the provision in year from new venue closures.
-This has resulted in a credit to the Statement of Comprehensive Income in the current year.
+This resulted in a credit to the Statement of Comprehensive Income in the prior year.